subair99/LLM_Zoomcamp_2024_Project/README.md

 - [`db.py`](medical_assistant/db.py) - the logic for logging the requests and responses to postgres
 - [`db_prep.py`](medical_assistant/db_prep.py) - the script for initializing the database

-We also have some code in the project root directory:
+there are also some code in the project root directory:

 - [`test.py`](test.py) - select a random question for testing
 - [`cli.py`](cli.py) - interactive CLI for the APP